bruce-dunwiddie/tsql-parser/README.md

 - Script validation.

 ### Future Additions
-- Statement parsers built on top of lexer.
+- Statement parsers built on top of tokenizer.

 ### Code Samples
 - See [wiki] for simple code example and output.